jimtierneysc/tennis-scoreboard-ng/README.md

 ### Todo

-- [ ] Readme: Provide instructions for running on AWS
+- [x] Readme: Provide instructions for running on AWS
 - [ ] Feature: Show when a game is won by service break
 - [ ] Feature: Automatically update clients when the score is changed
+- [ ] Testing: Travis integration